Aliases for STAM Gene

 GeneCards Summary for STAM Gene

 STAM (Signal Transducing Adaptor Molecule (SH3 Domain And ITAM Motif) 1) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include SH3/SH2 adaptor activity.
 An important paralog of this gene is TOM1L1.

 UniProtKB/Swiss-Prot for STAM Gene